What are crowns?

 - a root canal treated tooth

-What is a procedure for getting a crown?
+What is the procedure for getting a crown?

-On your first visit, your tooth will be reduced in size so that the crown fits over.
-Next, an impression of your teeth will be taken to make a mold for the crown, and it will be sent to a lab.
-Temporary crown will be made before you leave to protect your tooth until the permanent one is made.
+On your first visit, your tooth will be reduced in size so that the crown can fit snugly over it.
+Next, an impression of your teeth will be taken to make a mold for the crown, and it will be sent to our lab.
+A temporary crown will be made before you leave to protect your tooth until the permanent one is made.

-After 2-3 weeks, your crown will be ready and your dentist will check bite and contact if it fits perfectly.
-When you are satisfied with bite and its look, the crown will be cemented permanently.
+After 2-3 weeks, your crown will be ready.
+In office, your dentist will check your bite and contact to see if it fits perfectly.
+When you are satisfied with the bite's feel and the finished aesthetic, the crown will be cemented permanently.

 How long does a crown last?